 OiYan Poon

-OiYan Poon is an educator, author, speaker, and race and education scholar.
-She is co-director of the College Admissions Futures Co-Laborative and a Senior Research Fellow for Education Equity at the NAACP LDF Thurgood Marshall Institute.
+OiYan Poon is an author, speaker, race and education scholar, and consultant on higher education equity to Illinois Governor JB Pritzker’s office.
+She is co-director of the College Admissions Futures Co-Laborative and a former Senior Research Fellow for Education Equity at the NAACP LDF Thurgood Marshall Institute.

 OiYan has worked closely in partnership with practitioner-leaders to advance race and class equity in college admissions.
 In 2019–20, with practitioner-leaders from ACCEPT she co-led the Hack the Gates project, which convened researchers and practitioners in college admissions to begin reimagining college admissions systems.
 According to Dr. Angel Pérez, NACAC CEO, this influential work inspired NACAC to launch the creation of a Center for Reimagining College Access.
 Dr. Poon was also a lead co-author of amicus briefs defending diversity and race-conscious admissions, submitted to federal courts including the US Supreme Court in the SFFA v.
 Harvard case.